top of page

 You leave your opponent open to another creature's attack.

-You use your normal attack action, and the next attack made by a creature other than you against your target has advantage.
+After attacking a creature, you distract your target.
+The next attack against them by a creature other than you has advantage.

 Harrying Blow